WEC-Sim/WEC-Sim/source/tutorials.rst

 Applications Repository
 ------------------------
 The `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository contains applications of the WEC-Sim code, including tutorials by the WEC-Sim team as well as user-shared examples.
-The WEC-Sim Applications respository is included as a `submodule <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_ of the WEC-Sim respository.
+The WEC-Sim Applications repository is included as a `submodule <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_ of the WEC-Sim repository.

 References